- College Information

 COL MO5 "Supervised Tutoring Across the Curriculum"

-In Fall and Spring semesters, students need to enroll in COL MO5, "Supervised Tutoring across the Curriculum," either before they receive Writing Center services or at their first appointments.
+In Fall and Spring semesters (not summer), students need to enroll in COL MO5, "Supervised Tutoring across the Curriculum," either before they receive Writing Center services or at their first appointments.
 COL MO5 is listed under the department called COLLEGE in the catalog.
 Students can register at the Writing Center or Math Center.

 COL MO5 is a 0 unit course.
 It is not graded.
 It does not appear on transcripts.
 It is free to all currently registered Moorpark College students.